Packet switching

-Paul Baran and Donald Davies independently invented the concept of digital packet switching used in modern computer networking including the Internet.
+Paul Baran and Donald Davies independently invented the concept of digital packet switching used in modern computer networking, including the Internet.

 In telecommunications, packet switching is a method of grouping data into short messages in fixed format, i.e., packets, that are transmitted over a telecommunications network.
 Packets consist of a header and a payload.
-Data in the header is used by networking hardware to direct the packet to its destination, where the payload is extracted and used by an operating system, application software, or higher layer protocols.
+The header directs the packet to its destination, where the payload is extracted and used by an operating system, application software, or higher-layer protocols.
 Packet switching is the primary basis for data communications in computer networks worldwide.

 During the early 1960s, American engineer Paul Baran developed a concept he called distributed adaptive message block switching as part of a research program at the RAND Corporation, funded by the United States Department of Defense.
 His proposal was to provide a fault-tolerant, efficient method for communication of voice messages using low-cost hardware to route the message blocks across a distributed network.
 His ideas contradicted then-established principles of pre-allocation of network bandwidth, exemplified by the development of telecommunications in the Bell System.
-The new concept found little resonance among network implementers until the independent work of Welsh computer scientist Donald Davies at the National Physical Laboratory beginning in 1965.
+The new concept found little resonance among network implementers until the independent work of British computer scientist Donald Davies at the National Physical Laboratory beginning in 1965.
 Davies developed the concept for data communication using software switches in a high-speed computer network and coined the term packet switching.
 His work inspired numerous packet switching networks in the decade following, including the incorporation of the concept into the design of the ARPANET in the United States and the CYCLADES network in France.
 The ARPANET and CYCLADES were the primary precursor networks of the modern Internet.